 - Outline what activities you will use within each strategy.
 There are many activities you can use.
 Figure out which ones make sense for your target audience and will work for you in terms of resources.

-- Editorial calendar.
-Similar to the action plan, the editorial calendar will set the schedule for what content needs to be produced and by when to support the action plan deliverables.
+Similar to the action plan, the editorial calendar will set the schedule for what content needs to be produced.
+You can set the publish date, type of media and where you will promote it.
 This helps you achieve consistency in your content marketing efforts.

 Setting schedules for tactical execution and content creation points out whether you may be trying to do too much at once.
 Setting deadlines helps keep you on track.